-So we have our top favorite great ground cover choices that we use here at TGG, as well as picks for shade and also drought tolerant ground covers.
+So we have our top favorite ground cover choices that we use here at TGG, as well as ground covers for shade and drought tolerant picks.
 This is especially important in the west, but increasingly gardeners everywhere are becoming aware of planting their landscape with drought tolerant choices.
 Photo by ‘HGTV‘.

-Bright pink flowers in spring and summer, this sun lover spreads quickly, smells amazing, and even takes light foot traffic.
+Bright pink flowers in spring and summer, this sun lover spreads quickly and is a fairly fast growing ground cover.
+It smells amazing, and even takes light foot traffic.
 Be aware, it does attract bees when in flower, as most plants.
 Drought resistant, semi evergreen and can be rejuvenated in the fall with a light shearing.

 ‘Lankford Associates‘ used creeping thyme in this mixed garden.